 La Gran Sabana is a region in southeastern Venezuela that offers one of the most unusual landscapes in the world, with rivers, waterfalls and gorges, deep and vast valleys, as well as impenetrable jungles and savannas.
 The region also hosts the isolated tabletop mesas known as tepuis.

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
+It is a shipping route for the petroleum-producing Maracaibo region.
 The Guajira Peninsula is located in northern Colombia and northwestern Venezuela.
-Lake Maracaibo is a large tidal bay lying in the oil-rich Maracaibo Basin of northwestern Venezuela.